Skip to main content

 Seventeen-year-old Arin Andrews shares all the hilarious, painful, and poignant details of undergoing gender reassignment as a high school student in this winning memoir.

 We’ve all felt uncomfortable in our own skin at some point, and we’ve all been told that “it’s just a part of growing up.”
 But for Arin Andrews, it wasn’t a phase that would pass.
-He had been born in the body of a girl and there seemed to be no relief in sight.

 The Autistic Trans Guide to Life